Living in Howard County Maryland means that the bar is set relatively high for public schools–not to mention private schools in Howard County.

-By many standards, Maryland and Massachusetts have the best schools in the USA.
-And within Maryland, the two top contenders are Montgomery County Public Schools and Howard County Public Schools.
+By many standards, Maryland has some of the best public schools in the USA.
+And within Maryland Counties, the two top contenders are Montgomery County Public Schools and Howard County Public Schools.
 So this is to say that Howard County’s schools are among the best in the country.

 For others, they worry about the quality of teaching or they believe there is a lack of individualized attention for every kid due to large class sizes, and in the various other forms that might take.
-Finally, there are people who realize that although the aggregate of Howard County education is relatively high quality in comparison to other jurisdictions in the state and country, individual public schools and classes fail to meet important standards or simply ignore the individuality of each student.
+Finally, there are people who realize that although the aggregate of Howard County education is relatively high quality in comparison to other jurisdictions in the state and country, individual public schools and classes fail to meet essential standards or simply ignore the individuality of each student.

 Here are the elementary, middle, and high school private school options I know of.
-This list of private schools is not meant to contain every private school in the county, but I am happy to add a school if your favorite is missing.
-By the way, if your child is younger than age 5, see my list of private preschools in Howard County.
+This list of private schools is not meant to contain every private school in the county, but I am happy to add a school if your favorite is missing–just message me below.
+By the way, if your child is younger than 5, see my list of private preschools in Howard County.

 Unaffiliated Independent Private Schools in Howard County

-Glenelg Country School – Independent college prep school founded in 1954 offering preschool, lower school, middle school and High School.
-They have small class sizes and very nice campus on 87 acres of wooded land in Ellicott City.
-It is the largest independent school in Howard County, and definitely one of the larger private schools in Maryland.
+Independent college prep school founded in 1954 offering preschool, lower school, middle school, and High School.
+They have small class sizes and a lovely campus on 87 acres of wooded land in Ellicott City.
+Glenelg is the largest independent school in Howard County, and definitely one of the larger private schools in Maryland.

 Bus transportation is available–they have buses that come to Howard County to pick kids up.
 Great academics, huge pool, stables…wow!
-Boarding is available for high school level students.
-Here is a link to their tuition page.
+I know some families with children here who are very happy.

-There are several Montessori schools of varying quality in our area, I found it hard to tell the good ones from the not so good ones.
+There are several Montessori schools of varying quality in our area, I found it hard to tell the good ones from the not-so-good ones.
 The schools listed here have students in at least the lower grades of elementary school.
 Montessori generally doesn’t go past sixth grade.

 Love of Learning school in Columbia I have been told by several parents that this school is very good.
 Comments welcome.

 Columbia Montessori – Looks like it has some very good programs.
 This school has stood the test of time, having been open for 40+ years.

 Children’s Manor and Childrens Magnet Montessori School – Locations in Elkridge, Columbia, and Ellicott City.
 Goes up to 6th Grade.
-Children’s Magnet feeds into Maryland International School, which is housed in the same building.
+Children’s Magnet feeds into Maryland International School, housed in the same building.
 See above.

 Christian / Catholic Schools